Blayney title

 However, the Irish Blayney connection is quite colourful too.
 There is a CastleBlayney in Co Monaghan, just inside the NE border of Eire (Republic of Ireland) with an interesting history of the Blayney Lords and their genealogy.
 For those who like a bit of the supernatural, we even have a Lord Blayney Ghostship Irish legend, "The ghost ship of Carlingford Lough" and a couple of friendly Gregynog ghosts.

-There is a New Zealand Blayneys page, including direct family ancestry (Family Tree) of most of my NZ Blayney ancestors, traced to Thomas Blayney, born about 1770, in London, England where he worked as a tailor at No2 St Agnes Circus, Old Street Road, Finsbury 1809 to 1811.
-I have also presented a probable line further back to Ieuan Blaene (Evan Blayney) of Tregynon in Wales (through his 3rd son Howell).
+There is a New Zealand Blayneys page, including direct family ancestry (Family Tree) of most of my NZ Blayney ancestors, traced to Thomas Blayney, born 1754, in London, England where he worked as a tailor at No2 St Agnes Circus, Old Street Road, Finsbury 1809 to 1811.
+I have also presented a probable line further back to Ieuan Blaene (Evan Blayney) of Tregynon in Wales (through his 2nd son Gruffudd).

 In 1989 Family Heritage International estimated the population with the surname Blayney in the USA, Canada, Australia, New Zealand, Great Britain & Ireland at only 2,224 so it is not unreasonable to assume a connection exists to the aristocratic Blayney family of CastleBlayney in County Monaghan, (Monaghan Co), Ireland and/or the Blayney ((Blaenau) family seated at Gregynog, Montgomery, Wales, from where the Irish Blayneys originated.
 As far as I can tell, the Radnorshire-Evesham Blayney name has become extinct.